There are two sources of ignition, a spark or a hot surface

 This is not because the dust in a layer presents a greater hazard (layered dust is generally not an explosive hazard) but that it can insulate the equipment causing a greater than 'tested' temperature rise.

-5mm Layering is the default for certification unless stipulated differently in the Type certificate. ↩
+A layer depth of 5mm is the default for certification unless stipulated differently in the Type certificate. ↩